dhan2023/Golang/README.md

 ## Project Disclaimer

-This project is a reproduction of an online tutorial.
-It is not an original work, and I have followed a step-by-step guide to create it.
-All credit for the project's concept and implementation goes to the original tutorial and its authors below.
+The following projects are a reproduction of online tutorials; they are not original works, and I have followed step-by-step guides to create them.

+All credit for the project's concept and implementation goes to the original tutorials and their respective authors below.
 This repository is for personal learning and practice purposes only.

 freeCodeCamp.org
 https://www.youtube.com/watch?v=jFfo23yIWac